pilsprog/skyport-logic/docs/en/GAME.md

 There are three basic weapons, the laser, the mortar and the battle droid.
 Each weapon may be upgraded three times, to increase its range and damage, see the next sections.
+Leftover unused actions in your turn (e.g. if you shoot your weapon right away without moving first) will give your weapon extra bonus damage.
+See the end of this document.

 MORTAR
 ------